Mid to late afternoon.

 He had a regular focused look on his face like nothing out of the ordinary had happened.
-I was again surprised that he didn’t looked shocked by this move.
+I was again surprised that he didn’t look shocked by this move.

 We made eye contact for an instant and his eyes flicked a look that said ‘Yea, you saw that shit’ and then he went back to looking down the line in the tube.

 I had just seen something that I never even imagined was possible.

 It left me with such a cool memory and so many questions.

 Did Andy ever do another one of those again?
 Before?